Home Meet Frank Seminars Who's Frank Articles

 Now let’s move from our linear and logical cannons and cannonballs to an experiment that will explain why light is nonlinear, but still logical.
 Hang on you’ll see.

 Now let’s set up another experiment and see why light does not follow our every day linear logic.
 We have a slide projector placed 10 feet from a screen.
 We adapted the lens to project a square light pattern making things easier to understand.
-Please note that, in our example, the light pattern projected from a distance of 10 feet is 2 feet high and
+Please note that, in our example, the light pattern projected from a distance of 10 feet is 2 feet high and 2 feet wide (4 square feet).
+And if we meter the intensity we get f/8.0 at 1/500.

 I now introduce to you Mario the mason.

 Notice Mario has a wheelbarrow, which contains peanut butter.
 Yes!
 Peanut butter.
 Mario will now use his extraordinary talent to cover the 2-foot square pattern of light with peanut butter.
-He has been instructed to make
+He has been instructed to make sure the peanut butter is exactly 1-inch thick.
+This precision is the most important part of the experiment and that is why we went to the great expense to bring you Mario.

 Let’s move the projector back to 20 feet (doubling the distance).
 Now for one million-dollars.
 Did the pattern grow vertically or horizontally.
 Be very careful now….
-Again, the red jacket Oh!
-You say the light pattern expanded in
+Yes, the little girl in the red jacket Oh!
+You say the light pattern expanded in both directions...
+Yes!
+Yes!
+Congratulations to the little red jacket.

 Now we ask Mario to do something that takes all of his skill.
-Mario will evenly spread the 1-inch of peanut butter
+Mario will evenly spread the 1-inch of peanut butter over the expanded (16 square foot) light pattern.

 Let's Review...